Praise042/alx-system_engineering-devops/0x01-shell_permissions/README.md

-3 Write a script that changes the owner of the file hello to the user betty
+5 Write a script that adds execute permission to the owner of the file hello